 If you are using store bought canned crushed tomatoes, simply combine all ingredients in a bowl and you’re ready to go.
 If you are using your own canned tomatoes or fresh tomatoes, use your fingers to crush the fruit into a rough sauce.
 Add remaining ingredients and stir to combine.

 Make the ‘Za!

 Prep your favorite toppings.
-Our favorite choices are lightly sauteed fresh peppers and onions, BBF Italian Sausage and McCluskey Brothers Mozzarella Cheese.
+Our favorite choices are lightly sauteed fresh peppers and onions, BBF Italian Sausage and Organic Mozzarella Cheese.
 If there is a can of organic pineapple in the pantry, we love pineapple slices on our pizza.
 The saltiness of the cheese and the sweetness of the fruit are really delicious.